ScallyingMyWag/bitsetmap/README.md

 - C++20

 ## Usage
-Similar to the stb series of libraries, define the the SCW_MAP_PLATFORM macro in a single translation unit (.cpp file).
+Similar to the stb series of libraries, define the SCW_MAP_PLATFORM macro in a single translation unit (.cpp file).
-This will give the container the syscalls it needs by including windows.h in that translation unit.
+This will give the container the syscalls it needs, and by including windows.h or the linux necessary headers in that translation unit.
+This is done to avoid polluting your code with windows.h
 ```cpp
 // bitset_map_platform.cpp
 #define SCW_MAP_PLATFORM